Azure/bicep-types-az/generated/timeseriesinsights/microsoft.timeseriesinsights/2018-08-15-preview/types.md

 ## WarmStoragePropertiesUsageStateDetails
 ### Properties
-* **currentCount**: int: A value that represents the number of properties used by the environment for S1/S2 SKU and number of properties used by Warm Store for PAYG SKU
+* **currentCount**: int {minValue: 1, maxValue: 10}: A value that represents the number of properties used by the environment for S1/S2 SKU and number of properties used by Warm Store for PAYG SKU
-* **maxCount**: int: A value that represents the maximum number of properties used allowed by the environment for S1/S2 SKU and maximum number of properties allowed by Warm Store for PAYG SKU.
+* **maxCount**: int {minValue: 1, maxValue: 10}: A value that represents the maximum number of properties used allowed by the environment for S1/S2 SKU and maximum number of properties allowed by Warm Store for PAYG SKU.

 ## WarmStoreConfigurationProperties
 ### Properties